martian-cloud/tharsis-docs/docs/guides/overviews/managed_identities.md

 Managed identities are used to assume cloud provider credentials using OIDC federation.
 They provide credentials to the Terraform providers without having to store credentials.

-Tharsis supports Amazon Web Services (AWS) and Microsoft Azure managed identities for assuming [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [Azure Service Principals](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#what-is-an-azure-service-principal) respectively.
+Tharsis supports Amazon Web Services (AWS), Microsoft Azure, and Kubernetes managed identities for assuming [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html), [Azure Service Principals](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#what-is-an-azure-service-principal), and Kubernetes roles respectively.
 These managed identities can be created in a group via the UI and assigned to a workspace for deploying resources.

 :::tip Did you know...
 The Tharsis CLI includes a `--managed-identity` flag to automatically assign the given managed identity to a workspace when it's created, meaning a workspace is ready to go with just one command!